AbsSadhu/FreakyAhhCVision/README.md

-# Freaky Ahh CVision — Gesture-to-GIF but with Brainrot Energy
+# Freaky Ahh CVision: Gesture-to-GIF but with Brainrot Energy

 Realtime cam: you mug, you move, you get a meme GIF slapped next to your face.
 Built with **Python + OpenCV + MediaPipe Holistic + NumPy + ImageIO**.
 Powered by pure zoomer neurons.